Yonet/Angular-Interview-Questions/README.md

 * What would you consider a thing you should be careful doing on onNgInit()?

 #### Pipes Questions:

+* What is a pure pipe?
+* What is an async pipe?

 #### Routing Questions: